 Australian Guild of Screen Composers president, Caitlin Yeo, said “We are so pleased that these four composers have been selected as the 2019 recipients of the Johnny Dennis Music Awards.
 The winners demonstrated a wonderful diversity and application of craft, and I am excited to see their projects come to light.
 We wish them every success in their proposals, and look forward to hearing about future developments of their work, and sharing those achievements with our wider community.”

 The chosen projects and their composers encompass a diverse range of creative light musical work.
-Composer Larissa Agosti will attend a 10-day face-to-face collaboration workshop at the prestigious Julliard School of Music in New York, working with choreographers and international composers, to create six bodies of work to be performed.
+Composer Larissa Agosti will travel to New York to develop her compositional work.

 The Award will allow composer Nat Bartsch to tour her Lullaby project across Australia – an album of lullabies for children and parents as well as contribute to a digital and traditional media campaign to promote the tour to a family demographic.
 A delighted Bartsch said of her win: “I’m thrilled and honoured!!!!
 How exciting…. what a great way to end the year.”